GrumpyCockatiel/grumpycockatiel.github.io/about.md

 ### This Site

-This site is 100% custom built by me using C#, Blazor, Bootstrap, and Azure.
+This site is 100% custom built by me using vanilla.js, Jekyll, C#/.NET, MongoDB, Azure Functions and Azure Data Storage .
 No WordPress or SquareSpace was involved.
-I actually created a simple Blogging App called [MicroCMS](https://github.com/GrumpyCockatiel/Raydreams.MicroCMS)

 ### My Desk